Socket Programming in C

 Client/Server C++ Basic Version

-The minimum example of a working Client/Server application in C++: The full working version is here
+The minimum example of a working Client/Server application in C++: The whole working version is here

 C Server